Penguins in Cape Town – Boulders Beach Fees, Best Time (2026)

 Some links in this article are affiliate links.
 If you click and buy, we might earn a small commission at no extra cost to you.

 This was our second time in Cape Town, but the first time with kids.
 And let me tell you, seeing the penguins at Boulders Beach through their eyes was magical.
+Here’s all the info you need for your penguin trip.

 Family posing near penguins by ocean.